datamit-tech/datamit-tech/README.md

-- 👋 Hi, I’m @data-pipeline-ns
+- 👋 Hi, I’m @datamit-tech
-- 👀 I’m interested in creating error-proof data pipelines
+- 👀 I’m interested in creating error-proof data pipelines and marketplace
 - 🌱 I’m currently exploring data
 - 💞️ I’m looking to collaborate on pipeline notifications
 - 📫 How to reach me: Mail me at data.pipeline.ns@gmail.com